prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 The parameter `occ_dof` gives labels of occupants allowed on each basis site.
 The value occ_dof[b] is the list of occupants allowed on the b-th basis site.
 The values may either be (i) the name of an isotropic atom (i.e. “Mg”) or vacancy (“Va”), or (ii) a key in the optional parameter, `occupants`, (see below).
 The names are case sensitive, and “Va” is reserved for vacancies.

-The optional parameter, `occupants`, is a dictionary containing :class:`~casm.xtal.Occupant` allowed in the crystal.
+The optional parameter, `occupants`, is a dictionary containing :class:`~libcasm.xtal.Occupant` allowed in the crystal.
 The keys are labels used in the occ_dof parameter.
 This may include isotropic atoms, vacancies, atoms with fixed anisotropic properties, and molecular occupants.
 A seperate key and value is required for all species with distinct anisotropic properties (i.e. “H2_xy”, “H2_xz”, and “H2_yz” for distinct orientations, or “A.up”, and “A.down” for distinct collinear magnetic spins, etc.).
 See the CASM `Degrees of Freedom (DoF) and Properties`_ documentation for the full list of supported property types and their definitions.

 **Example: Isotropic atomic occupant**